syncfusion-content/flutter-docs/Flutter/calendar/load-more.md

 # Load more in flutter calendar

-Calendar provides the support to display an interactive view when the calendar view changed, or the schedule view reaches its start or end offset.
+The Calendar provides the support to display an interactive view when the calendar view is changed, or the schedule view reaches its start or end offset.
 You can use the [loadMoreWidgetBuilder](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/SfCalendar/loadMoreWidgetBuilder.html) builder to display the view while loading appointments in the calendar.

 ## Building load more widget

-Build your own custom widget by using the `loadMoreWidgetBuilder` that will be displayed as a loading indicator in calendar when the calendar view changes, and in calendar schedule view, the loading indicator will be displayed when it reaches the start or end position to load more appointments.
+Build your own custom widget by using the `loadMoreWidgetBuilder` that will be displayed as a loading indicator in the calendar when the calendar view changes, and in the calendar schedule view, the loading indicator will be displayed when it reaches the start or end position to load more appointments.

 {% tabs %}
 {% highlight Dart %}